douglaspetrin/starpy/README.md

 ## Installation

-It is better create a virtual env and then install the project by running:
+It is better to create a virtual env and then install the project by running:

     pip3 install -r requirements.txt